linuxkit/lcow/README.md

 ### Prerequisites

-To build images you will need the [Moby tool](https://github.com/moby/tool), and to rebuild the individual packages you will need the [LinuxKit tool](https://github.com/linuxkit/linuxkit/tree/master/src/cmd/linuxkit).
+To build images and packages you will need the [LinuxKit tool](https://github.com/linuxkit/linuxkit/tree/master/src/cmd/linuxkit).
 You also need to have a working Docker installation.

-If you already have `go` installed you can use `go get -u github.com/moby/tool/cmd/moby` to install the `moby` build tool, and `go get -u github.com/linuxkit/linuxkit/src/cmd/linuxkit` to install the `linuxkit` tool.
+If you already have `go` installed you can use `go get -u github.com/linuxkit/linuxkit/src/cmd/linuxkit` to install the `linuxkit` tool.

 On macOS there is a `brew tap` available.
-Detailed instructions are at [linuxkit/homebrew-linuxkit](https://github.com/linuxkit/homebrew-linuxkit), the short summary is
+Detailed instructions are at [linuxkit/homebrew-linuxkit](https://github.com/linuxkit/homebrew-linuxkit), but the short summary is:

 ```
 brew tap linuxkit/linuxkit
-brew install --HEAD moby
 brew install --HEAD linuxkit
 ```